secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 ### Summary

 The purpose of this document is to specify a secret sharing and DMS application with a general set of actions.
-These actions should allow a testator (i.e. secret creator) to manage secrets in use cases that are more complicated than unlocking a single secret for one or multiple beneficiaries (i.e. secret recipients) after a time delay has passed.
+These actions should allow a testator (i.e. secret creator) to manage secrets in scenarios that are more complicated than the typical DMS use case of unlocking a single secret for one or multiple beneficiaries (i.e. secret recipients), after a time delay has passed.

 ### Use cases

 A few motivating examples:

 1. I have two family members, and a close family friend.
-I would like to leave assets to the two family members, but if they are unable to claim them in the case of an emergency, I would like the close family friend to have control over the assets.
+I would like to leave assets to the two family members, but if they are unable to claim these assets in the case of an emergency, I would like the close family friend to have control over the assets.

 2. I’m a board member of an exchange called TridegaBS, and I’m worried about the CTO running off with the only set of private keys and faking his death.
 I want to split up the keys among the other shareholders, so that a quorum of shareholders can choose to retrieve the keys and have it revealed to all of them at once, if a month has passed since the CTO last checked in.

-3. [possibly unrealistic example, also this is just like SafeHaven] I have a child who’s twelve years old and I want him to have my cryptoassets when I pass away.
+3. (Possibly unrealistic example, also this is just like SafeHaven) I have a child who’s twelve years old, and I want her to have my cryptoassets when I pass away.
 I have a lawyer, but I don’t want to give him the secret to hold.
-I’d like to give the lawyer an easy way to release access to the secret without holding the secret itself, while preventing my child from accessing the secret until two years after I stop checking in.
+I’d like to give the lawyer an easy way to release access to the secret (through regular legal means) without holding the secret itself, while preventing my child from accessing the secret until one year after I stop checking in.

 4. I have three children, and I want two of the three children to confirm that the secret should be released, before it is released to all three of them at once.

 5. I have a recovery account that I know the address of, and I keep the keys to that account etched in steel and buried in a canister under a tree in my backyard.
 I want to set up a mechanism to give access to the passphrase of my primary account to this recovery account 6 months after I stop checking in from the primary account.

-6. The same example as the above, except I want my three friends to confirm that access should be released to the recovery account, in case someone digs up the keys to that account.
+6. The same example as the above, except I want my three friends to confirm that access should be released to the recovery account, in case someone saw my midnight gardening, and they dig up and steal the keys to that account.
 Of course, these friends wouldn’t have access to the account, or know that what they’re confirming is the release of access to a secret to my recovery account.
+TODO: this wouldn't really be useful unless a) you have another set of keys, b) the person who has the keys isn't able to claim the assets or operate the account (maybe due to a passphrase), c) the friends are able to vote to change the beneficiary to the account.
+The easiest way to address this would be for the beneficiary to set a passphrase on a secret, and require this passphrase in order to view the secret.
+Changing the beneficiary through an action specified by beneficiaries is more difficult.
+Testators may also want passphrases.

 7. [possibly too complicated] I want to keep my Trezor passphrase with my friends in case I forget it, and I don’t use a recovery account.
 I have two friends I trust very well, and three that I’m less close to.
 I’d like a scheme in which one of the friends from the first group needs to combine a part from two of the friends in the second group, and the secret is released to only the friend in the first group.